-confidentia/ Reporting of Company W1 investigation (Dec.
-22: Mr. W4 to Mr. R2 in Hong Kong) Target: Mr. A (Seconded from REC to VWPG, stationed at Company W1 Shenzhen) Summary: Established four to five corporations (in Hong Kong) under the name of the spouse (and one collaborator) Acquired illegal profits (\1) by involving the above corporations in commercial flows Method: (1) Purchasing at high prices from the corporations under the name of the spouse (2) Losses incurred due to purchasing at high prices from the companies affiliated to the spouse and selling at low prices (3) Selling existing stocks to the affiliated companies at low prices, purchasing the stocks at high prices, and selling them to customers (4) Pretending to dispose of existing stocks and selling them at a loss to the affiliated companies (marketable stocks) Customers include our company's customers (XX (business partner), etc.) and REC.
-Remarks: Dec.
-23 Final discussion in Company W1 (Mr. XX - Mr. W4) Future responses to this Case: In practice Mr. W4 talked to Mr. R2 and Mr. R3 of Resta The ball is currently in Restar's court \1) Illegal profits: The amount identified by Company W1 as illegal transactions: US\$403,479 (a) The amount expected by Company W1 for transactions related to products of XX (business partner): US\$1,708,652 (b) (a) + (b) = US\$2,112,131 (approximately 250 million yen)
+Reporting of Company W1 investigation (Dec.
+22: Mr. W4 to Mr. R2 in Hong Kong)

+Target: Mr. A (Seconded from REC to VWPG, stationed at Company W1 Shenzhen)

+Summary: Established four to five corporations (in Hong Kong) under the name of the spouse (and one collaborator)

+Acquired illegal profits (1) by involving the above corporations in commercial flows confidential

+Method: (1) Purchasing at high prices from the corporations under the name of the spouse

+(2) Losses incurred due to purchasing at high prices from the companies affiliated to the spouse and selling at low prices

+(3) Selling existing stocks to the affiliated companies at low prices, purchasing the stocks at high prices, and selling them to customers

+(4) Pretending to dispose of existing stocks and selling them at a loss to the affiliated companies (marketable stocks)

+Remarks: Customers include our company's customers (XXX (business partner), etc.) and REC.
+Future responses to this Case: Dec.
+23 Final discussion in Company W1 (Mr. XXX - Mr. W4)

+Case: Dec.
+23 Final discussion in Company W1 (Mr. 💥 - Mr. W4) In practice Mr. W4 talked to Mr. R2 and Mr. R3 of Restar The ball is currently in Restar's court

+1) Illegal profits: The amount identified by Company W1 as illegal transactions: US\$403,479 (a)

+The amount expected by Company W1 for transactions related to products of XX (business partner):

+US\$1,708,652 (b)

+(a) + (b) = US\$2,112,131 (approximately 250 million yen)